 To resolve this, a multi-tenancy video platform presents a simple, cost-effective solution deployable across the organization in a single installation of dedicated multi-tenant portals.

-Understanding how multi-tenancy video platforms work
+Understanding how multi-tenancy video platform works

 In essence, a multi-tenancy video platform would have to offer the following capabilities at a portal level: